 Earthquakes are in most cases the result of seismic activities due to continental drifts in the Earth's crust.
-There is no certainty if and when an earthquake happens although the methodology of prediction has been further improved in the last decades, especially in the particularly active areas.
+There is no certainty in the particularly active areas if and when an earthquake happens and as far as humans are concerned by the oscillations.
+This permanently dangerous situation makes especially in the construction sector new measures necessary in order to further fulfill global safety requirements.
+Lindner system floors are approved for these disaster areas.

 The severity of a quake is classified in magnitude scales - of which the most famous surely is the Richter scale.
 The geographic division of the concerned zones is made by earthquake zones or hazard maps.
-These show that, although the highest occurrences are in Asia and on the American continent, some zones in Europe, respectively Germany, are also seismically very active.
-Consequently, there are regulations in the construction standard Eurocode 8: DIN EN 1998-1:2010-12 for the seismic safe design in construction.
-The requirements of the Eurocode 8 for seismic safety are also valid for buildings which are classified in building class 1 and need to be maintained as part of the basic supply in the case of emergency, for example hospitals, fire houses and power plants, even if those are not located directly in the concerned zones.
+These show that, although the highest occurrences are in Asia and on the American continent, some zones in Europe respectively Germany are also seismically very active.
+Consequently there are regulations in the construction standard Eurocode 8: DIN EN 1998-1:2010-12 for the seismic safe design in construction.
+The requirements of the Eurocode 8 for seismic safety are also valid for buildings which are classified in building class 1 and need to be maintained as part of the basic supply in the case of emergency, like for example hospitals, fire houses and power plants, also if those are not located directly in the concerned zones.

-The risk of damage to humans and buildings by earthquakes can be reduced significantly by specific prevention measures, like allowing the structural compensation of frequencies and additionally fixing other building parts.
-In interiors, this is achieved by fall protections, expansion joints and horizontal reinforcements.
+The risk of damage to humans and buildings by earthquakes can be reduced significantly by specific prevention measures like allowing the structural compensation of frequencies and additionally fixing other building parts.
+In interiors, this is made by fall protections, expansion joints and horizontal reinforcements.